One of the most frequent questions our customers ask is: How long should I expect my system to last? and: When should I replace it?

 It’s important to note that nearly every piece of HVAC equipment under 20 years old CAN be repaired, but that doesn’t mean it should be.
 Sometimes the decision of repair vs. replace is simpler than others.
 But what happens when it’s not?
 The chart below is a handy reference to help you make a good decision.

-The formula we recommend is to replace when the estimated repair cost exceeds 40% of the estimated remaining value of the system.
+The formula we recommend is to replace when the estimated repair cost exceeds 40% of the estimated absolute remaining value of the system.
 The estimated remaining value is calculated based on a zero value at 18 years (the average value for true end of life).
 For the chart below, the initial system value is set at $7,500.
 The repair threshold of 40% is used here because additional repairs typically follow the initial repair, and investing too much money in aged equipment rarely yields a positive financial outcome.

 |System Age and Estimated Remaining Value|